 Sheffield drug-driving serial thief is jailed after he stole from parked cars

+Police release picture of a Sheffield drug-driving serial thief who stole from parked cars

 A drug-driving serial thief who stole from parked cars and preyed upon victims at service stations has been put behind bars.